interplaynetary/free-association/README.md

     - Calculates ideal weighted targets based on provider priorities.
     - Applies need constraints (capping at declared need).
     - Distributes capacity proportionally to weights, respecting all limits.

- **4. Allocation Phase 2 (Recipient Refinement)**:
+ **4. Allocation Phase 2 (Recipient Refinement & Overshoot)**:
-    - Recipients can adjust *who* they receive from, shifting allocations between providers to match their source preferences (based on recognition).
+    - Recipients adjust *who* they receive from, shifting allocations to match their source preferences.
-    - This happens without violating any provider's capacity or willingness limits.
+    - **Overshoot**: High-priority providers can temporarily displace low-priority incumbents even if the recipient is full.
+    - **Hidden Demand**: Unserved but compatible needs are discovered and funded.
+    - **Global Clamping**: Strict limits are enforced at the end of each round.

  **Dynamic & Self-Correcting**:
  - Remaining need = max(0, Declared Need - Total Received)
  - System converges to stable equilibrium as needs are met or network state changes.